This post may contain affiliate links. Please read my disclosure policy.

 Cornbread is blank canvas that can be completely transformed with add-ins like cheese and hot peppers, but it can also be a little sweet too.
 My favorite way to eat cornbread is warm from the oven, with a little pat of butter on top, and maybe a little honey.
 Served with a bowl of chili, I’m in comfort food heaven.
 One of the easiest and most inexpensive recipes to make, cornbread is the perfect side dish for stews, chili and soup, or a simple bowl of pinto beans.
 Cornbread may also be baked into sticks, muffins, puddings, stuffing, pancake like creations called hoecakes, or even used as a breading for fish and chicken.

-Also, some cornbread recipes can be dreadfully dry and I believe that’s why it was crumbled into a glass of buttermilk back in the old days.
+As you probably know, some cornbread recipes can be dreadfully dry and I believe that’s why it was crumbled into a glass of buttermilk back in the old days.
 It was probably in dire need of moisture; but not this cake.
-This easy Skillet Buttermilk Cornbread is just fine to stand alone, unadorned, eaten straight from the skillet.
+Our easy Skillet Buttermilk Cornbread is just fine to stand alone, unadorned, eaten straight from the skillet.

-- 2 tablespoons granulated sugar (double the sugar if you prefer a sweeter cornbread cake)
+- 2 tablespoons granulated sugar (double if you prefer a sweeter cornbread cake)

 - 2 teaspoons baking powder